-arts·meme is proud to announce her participation in “Jack Cole, Unsung Genius” a celebration of the innovative jazz choreographer at Jacob’s Pillow Dance Festival, the summer dance camp for grown ups in Becket, Massachusetts.
+arts·meme‘s Debra Levine is proud to announce her participation, on Saturday, August 14, at 4 pm, in “Jack Cole, Unsung Genius” a celebration of the innovative jazz choreographer at Jacob’s Pillow Dance Festival, the summer dance camp for grown ups in Becket, Massachusetts.

 The Cole commemoration fits surprisingly well with Jacob’s Pillow history.
 In his early career, the genre-busting dancer-choreographer had his first dance training with pioneering dance troupe, Denishawn.